ckipp01/yaidom-exercise/README.rst

 * Some very basic knowledge about XBRL instances (see below)
 * Basic knowledge of Scala and its Collections API

-Yaidom is gently introduced through the use of exercises.
-The exercises have the form of unit tests that must be made to succeed.
+The exercise has the form of a unit test that must be made to succeed.

 .. _`yaidom`: https://github.com/dvreeze/yaidom